yashdethe02/PYTHON-PROJECT/README.md

     pip install flask
     ```

-2. Download or place the pre-trained model file `model.h5` in the project directory.

-3. Run the Flask application:
+2. Run the Flask application:
     ```bash
     python app.py
     ```

-4. Open your web browser and go to `http://127.0.0.1:5000` to play the game.
+3. Open your web browser and go to `http://127.0.0.1:5000` to play the game.

+### Hand Gesture Recognition

+This project uses TensorFlow.js for hand gesture recognition.
+The necessary scripts are included in the HTML file.

+### Setting Up Webcam and Handpose Model

+1. Ensure your device has a webcam.
+2. The webcam will be accessed automatically when you open the game in your browser.
+3. The handpose model will be loaded automatically when the page loads.